-One Sunday I might see a local businessman glad-handing everyone around with a fake smile and firm handshake.
-The week before I might have seen him stagger out of a bar after drinking all evening and hitting on a waitress young enough to be his daughter.
-Another Sunday I might overhear two matrons of the church gossiping about the businessman’s shenanigans and his poor long-suffering wife.
+One Sunday, I might see a local businessman glad-handing everyone around with a fake smile and firm handshake.
+The week before, I might have seen him stagger out of a bar after drinking all evening and hitting on a waitress young enough to be his daughter.
+Another Sunday, I might overhear two church matrons gossiping about the businessman’s shenanigans and his poor long-suffering wife.

-On any Sunday I could see people who were more interested in what someone else was wearing than what the minister was saying.
-In other cases, they might be more interested in what their neighbor was saying than the sermon.
+On any Sunday, I could see people more interested in what someone else was wearing than what the minister said.
+In other cases, they might be more interested in what their neighbor said than the sermon.
 In either case, their conduct could be perceived as disrespectful and, in my mind, far from Christian.

 Today I am still seeking, but I am seeking a better understanding and a closer walk with my Lord.
 Now, the shoe is on the other foot.
-Every Sunday, or almost every Sunday, I am in church, and I often wonder if I will be someone’s excuse.
+I am in church every Sunday or almost every Sunday, and I often wonder if I will be someone’s excuse.

 I am human.
 I make mistakes.
-I can become distracted and pay more attention to what is going on around me than I do the lesson being preached.
-I may see a friend sitting in another section and feel I must get his or her attention, without regard for the worshipers around me or the worship in which I am supposed to be engaged.
-I no longer engage in the kind of Friday night lifestyle that would make me a hypocrite on Sunday morning, but I am no saint.
-Have I done something during the week that someone might use as their excuse?
+I can become distracted and pay more attention to what is going on around me than I do the pastor’s message.
+I may see a friend sitting in another section and feel I must get his or her attention without regard for the worshipers around me or the worship in which I am supposed to be engaged.
+I no longer participate in the kind of Friday night lifestyle that would make me a hypocrite on Sunday morning, but I am no saint.

 Some will read this and say, “Don’t worry!”
 “You cannot control what others think.”
 Others will say, “God must prepare the seeker’s heart and make it receptive.
 If He has not prepared the heart, nothing you do will make any difference.”
 Of course, they are correct, but does that mean I have no responsibility in the matter?

-Does that mean that I have no obligation to present the best face I can to visitors and other seekers?
-Does that mean I can lead a Friday night life and a very different Sunday life and not worry about real or apparent conflicts?
+Does that mean I have no obligation to present the best face I can to visitors and other seekers?
+Does that mean I can act one way on Friday night and behave differently on Sunday without worrying about real or apparent conflicts?
 Does that mean I can gossip and whisper while others are trying to worship?
-Does that mean my negative or inconsiderate actions do not make me appear hypocritical?
+Does that mean my harmful or inconsiderate actions do not make me appear hypocritical?

 © S.E.
 Jackson – 2011